-I started Coco’s Tea Party in September 2006, when I was 16-years-old.
-And what started out as a hobby has now grown into a daily-updated blog which has been featured in a range of publications, including LOOK, Grazia Daily and Marie Claire.
+I started Coco’s Tea Party in September 2006, when I was 16-years-old, and what started as a hobby has now grown into a full-time job.
+With my tiny slice of the internet I hope to inspire fashion-savvy twenty-somethings like myself to live stylish, colourful lives.

 Why did you start blogging?